kekkoudesu/lightworks-flatpak/README.md

 Decklink devices are not supported with the Lightworks Flatpak.

-I investigated and tried to add support [the way OBS did years ago as an extension](https://github.com/flathub/com.obsproject.Studio/wiki/BlackMagic-Support), **but Decklink seems to require a kernel module to work.
+I tried to add support [the way OBS did years ago as an extension](https://github.com/flathub/com.obsproject.Studio/wiki/BlackMagic-Support), **but Decklink seems to require a kernel module to work.
 This is not supported under Flatpak.**

-I've left the instructions below on how to install the extension regardless, but it won't work.
+But maybe the kernel module isn't a hard requirement?
+That's the only way it would have worked for OBS years ago...

+I don't have a Decklink device to test.
+Loading the libDeckLinkAPI.so file with `LD_PRELOAD` seems to make the errors go away, but I don't know if it will actually lead Lightworks to load and use the Decklink if it's detected on the system.

+If you have a Decklink, you can give building this a try.
+Please let me know if it actually works through [this issue](https://github.com/kekkoudesu/lightworks-flatpak/issues/1).

 Build and install the Lightworks package: